 Depending on who you talk to, “purity” is either a wonderful word to describe a high concept, or a toxic word used to oppress people (most often women).

-For myself, I believe that purity, when properly understood, is a good thing, but that ‘purity culture’ is a form of gender based violence.
-I also have a few ideas about what purity is really meant to be about – and my thinking and theology are still forming.
-Meanwhile, I had the following to say in my 95 statements on hope, sexuality and consent):
+For myself, I believe that purity is a good thing, but that ‘purity culture’ is a form of gender based violence.
+My ideas are summarised in the purity section (statements #81-90) in my 95 statements on hope, sexuality and consent.

 For the theologians and biblical scholars out there, I also think the debates on the ‘New Perspective on Paul’ have massive implications for how we understand purity.
 For that reason, my discussion of purity heavily overlaps with the theology covenantal belonging, salvation and hope.
 You see, I think purity, properly understood, is about belonging.